Ashtavakra: Mahābhārata

-In the Vana Parva of the Mahābhārata, the legend of Aṣṭāvakra is described in greater detail.
+In the Vana Parva of the Mahābhārata, the legend of Ashtavakra is described in greater detail.
 On losing the game of dice with the Kauravas, the five Pāṇḍava princes and Draupadi are exiled for twelve years.
-On their pilgrimage, they meet the sage Lomaśa, and he narrates to the Pāṇḍava princes the legend of Aṣṭāvakra, over three chapters of Vana Parva of the Mahābhārata.
-Aṣṭāvakra's wisdom on various aspects of human existence is recited in the Mahābhārata.
+On their pilgrimage, they meet the sage Lomaśa, and he narrates to the Pāṇḍava princes the legend of Ashtavakra, over three chapters of Vana Parva of the Mahābhārata.
+Ashtavakra's wisdom on various aspects of human existence is recited in the Mahābhārata.
 For example:

 Puranas

-Aṣṭāvakra and Śvetaketu made his way to Janaka's palace.
-Aṣṭāvakra first faced the gatekeeper who tried to keep the young boy out.
+Ashtavakra and Śvetaketu made his way to Janaka's palace.
+Ashtavakra first faced the gatekeeper who tried to keep the young boy out.
 On convincing the gatekeeper that he was well versed in the scriptures and hence old, he was let in.
-Then Janaka tested Aṣṭāvakra with cryptic questions which Aṣṭāvakra answered with ease.
-Janaka decided to let Aṣṭāvakra face Vandin.
-Vandin and Aṣṭāvakra began the debate, with Vandin starting.
+Then Janaka tested Ashtavakra with cryptic questions which Ashtavakra answered with ease.
+Janaka decided to let Ashtavakra face Vandin.
+Vandin and Ashtavakra began the debate, with Vandin starting.
 They alternately composed six extempore verses on the numbers one to twelve.
 Then Vandin could only compose the first half of a verse on the number thirteen.
-Aṣṭāvakra completed the verse by composing the second half and thus won the argument against Vandin.
+Ashtavakra completed the verse by composing the second half and thus won the argument against Vandin.
 This unique debate is full of enigmas and latent meanings which lie under the simple counts of the numbers one to thirteen.